aris-bb/datamon/README.md

 my_data->value = 123; // prints "callback!" to stdout
 ```

-Check out src/example in order to see the example usage.
+Check out [src/example](src/example) in order to see the example usage and demonstration of datamon.